Tofutush/oc-webring/README.md

 - the site
   - still using good ol' 11ty
+  - a main page
+  - sites page
+  - how to join page
 - the sites
   - site info we need to collect * is required
     - name*